theQRL/QRL/INSTALLING-MAC.md

 pip3 install -e .
 ```

-**Note:** The `leveldb_env.sh` script sets the necessary compiler flags for building packages that depend on LevelDB.
+**Note:** The `leveldb_env.sh` script sets the necessary compiler
+flags for building packages that depend on LevelDB.

 ### Step 6: Build Native Dependencies

-Run the native dependencies installer to rebuild QRL's native extensions for your Python version:
+Run the native dependencies installer to rebuild QRL's
+native extensions for your Python version:
 ```bash
 ./scripts/install_mac_deps.sh
 ```

 This script:

 - Detects your Python version and architecture
 - Rebuilds pyqrllib, pyqryptonight, and pyqrandomx from source
-- Ensures all native modules are correctly linked to your Python installation
+- Ensures all native modules are correctly linked
 - Verifies the installation with tests

 ### Step 7: Start QRL